 I'm the love that you've looked for, come with me, and escape"

-About our recipe
+About this recipe

 Read the comments and you'll notice that many people have their own tips and tricks to make Piña Colada their own way.
 This is my favorite recipe for Piña Colada, and I hope you like it as much as I --and my guests-- do.

-- 3 cups of diced fresh pineapple
+- 3 cup diced pineapple

-- ½ cup of white rum
+- ½ cup white rum

-- 3 cups of coconut cream
+- 3 cup coconut cream, unsweetened

-- 3 cups of ice cubes
+- 3 cup ice cubes

-- ¼ cup of sugar , or to taste
+- ¼ cup sugar (white, granulated), or to taste